 There are many restaurants and coffee shops along the river where you can enjoy the night scene and relax.
 However, the best place to do so is at Madam Kieu’s restaurant.
 The prices are on a higher scale but we recommend grabbing a drink and sitting outside the restaurant.
 They have live music happening nightly and the atmosphere is very lively which matches their decor.

-You can also take a tour on one of the colorful boats along the Thy Bon river.
-Tours go both day and night and the price for two people starts at 150,000 VND (7 USD) for a 30-minute ride.
+You can also take a tour on one of the colorful boats along the Thy Bon River.
+Tours go both day and night, and the price for two people starts at 7 USD for a 30-minute ride.
 At night, the boats are lit with lanterns as they row slowly down the river.
-You will also find many vendors selling small paper boats with small candles for about 5,000 VND (0.20 USD) each.
+You will also find many vendors selling small paper boats with small candles for less than 1 USD.
 Locals like to set these flickering lanterns on the river as a ritual both for prayers of good luck and for their ancestors.

 Have a different perspective of the old town as you view it from the highest rooftop cafe in the old quarter.
 Head to 92 Station Restaurant & Cafe and enjoy the view of the colonial buildings from above.
 Their menu also offers a variety of drinks but we loved their refreshing juices that are priced reasonably.
 It tends to get busy during day time and a bit more relaxed at night.
 They have multiple floors you can sit at but their rooftop is the place to go.
 It is decorated with many flowers, plants, and a platform to enjoy the view of the old town.